 - the instructor receives satisfactory evidence that events beyond the student’s control prevented the submission of the student’s required work, and so changes the grade to Incomplete.

 The last day an instructor may change one letter grade to another is 18 months from the last class day of the semester in which he or she offered the original class.
-However, faculty are required to keep graded work not returned to students for only one semester following the end of the course.
+However, faculty are required to keep graded work not returned to students for only one year following the end of the course.

 Harpur College students taking courses offered by other schools at the University are graded according to the grading system of the school offering the course.